joemasilotti/masilotti.com/_posts/2020-09-22-idea-to-paying-customer.md

 I spent the better part of the next few days heads down getting something working.
 Rails, Active Storage, and `wkhtmlto*` were all key players in being able to build something so quickly.

-Having a tiny scope encouraged me to work on only what mattered.
+Having a hyper-focused scope encouraged me to work on only what mattered.
 There was no pressure to make things look pretty yet, just get it working.

 ## Launch the MVP